EnsemblGenomes/parasite-static/species/Setaria_digitata/PRJNA479729/Setaria_digitata_PRJNA479729.annotation.md

-Gene prediction were done using [MAKER software](http://www.yandell-lab.org/software/maker.html) FASTA algorithm.
-As described by [Rashanthy Nadarajah et al, 2021](https://doi.org/10.21203/rs.3.rs-579175/v1).
+Gene prediction was done using [MAKER software](http://www.yandell-lab.org/software/maker.html) FASTA algorithm, as described by [Rashanthy Nadarajah et al, 2021](https://doi.org/10.21203/rs.3.rs-579175/v1).
 The annotation was sumbitted directly to WormBase ParaSite by the authors.